Tuesday, December 27, 2011

 Sunday, December 18, 2011

-Philip Lowe: Video: Kevin Pollack as Captain Kirk
+Philip Lowe: Kevin Pollack As Captain Kirk

 Star Trek is clearly not the best show of all time (also this just in the world of the obvious if you take a shower you're likely to get wet) but Star Trek was definitely a very entertaining show.
 I would describe it as a sci-fi/comedy where you had basically a comedian for the captain in Bill Shatner.
 With a great cast to go around, including a first officer played by Len Nimoy who knew everything about everything except for what it was like to be a human.
 He seemed to lack certain feelings and emotions that the rest of us had making him somewhat distant (even for space Travel).
 Which is saying something since this show took place on a spaceship.